paulvanbladel/aurelia-auth/README.md

 </button>
 ```

-The login view model will speak directly with the Aureliauth service, which is made available via constructor injection.
+The login view model will speak directly with the aurelia-auth service, which is made available via constructor injection.
 ```
-import {AuthService} from 'paulvanbladel/aureliauth';
+import {AuthService} from 'paulvanbladel/aurelia-auth';
 import {inject} from 'aurelia-framework';
 @inject(AuthService )